 The average aquatic invertebrate density in Lower Competition Creek was highest in 2000 (Figure 16).
 Average density ranged from 1.05 invertebrates/m3 in 2019 to 26.2 invertebrates/m3 in 2000.
 Aquatic invertebrate densities from 2014 to 2019 were substantially lower than the previous sample period, another indication of degraded water quality.
 The percent Chironomidae was also higher from 2014 to 2019 than it was from 2000 to 2002 (Figure 17).
+The EPT was composed of mayflies and stoneflies with very few or no caddisflies.
 Taxa richness varied from 13 to 24 taxa per site over the sample years and was generally higher during the 2014 to 2019 sample period (Figure 18).